Skip To Content

 2 Understand the jock tax

 Many states require athletes and entertainers who perform in their state to file a state income tax return and pay a portion of their earnings, known as a "jock tax," to that state, even though the athlete or entertainer doesn't live there.
 Rates and filing requirements vary from state to state — a few states don't require income tax at all, and some states only require income tax on athletes who are residents of states that also enforce a jock tax on visiting athletes and entertainers.
-On top of the state income tax, some cities, such as Pittsburgh, Pennsylvania, can charge a municipal tax (in addition to state income tax) on athletes for games played in certain venues.
+On top of the state income tax, some cities may charge a municipal tax (in addition to state income tax) on athletes for games played in certain venues.

 One popular history attributes the origin of the jock tax to 1991, when the Los Angeles Lakers lost the NBA finals to the Chicago Bulls.
 In what some interpreted as a desire for retribution, California charged the visiting Chicago Bulls' athletes income tax, and in response Illinois began enforcing income tax on visiting California athletes.2